jhoerr/cloudmesh-manual/docs-source/source/windows/windows-broken-make.md

 ## .bashrc

-At the end of your .bashrac place the following lines so that your environment will be always activated when you start a new ubuntu terminal.
+At the end of your .bashrc place the following lines so that your environment will be always activated when you start a new ubuntu terminal.

 ```